 Always, always, I search for pronoun activities that are not worksheets.
 Students adore coloring and checking their work through coloring activities.
 What I like as a teacher is that when students are coloring, they are extra careful not to make mistakes.
 This worrying means that students check their answers twice, cementing the concepts in their memories.

 If I need to switch around grammar stations, I normally make one a coloring station.
+For some reason, when students complete grammar coloring sheets, they think grammar is extra fun.

 I WAS sick — sick unto death with that long agony; and when they at length unbound me, and I was permitted to sit, I felt that my senses were leaving me.

 Who?
 Immediately, readers do not know the speaker because Poe uses pronouns without antecedents.
 Plus, who is “they”?
 Clearly, Poe wanted the reader to wonder, and he used pronouns to build suspense.
+Poe is being vague on purpose.

 Whenever you can connect literature to teaching pronouns, do so.
 Students learn more when they see pronouns in use.